 Like any caviar, Tsar Nicoulai’s is graded according to size and color, ranging from smaller and darker to larger and lighter, with the cost increasing as the hues turn more golden.
 Tsar Nicoulai offers seven varieties in total, but Harry & David focuses on the most popular “Estate” and “Reserve” varieties, the latter of which comes from a single sturgeon.
 Bolourchi counts the reserve as her own personal favorite “because of its decadent buttery flavor.”

-How to serve and eat caviar
+How to serve and eat the best caviar for beginners

 Caviar is most often served alone and in portions equivalent to a half teaspoon.
 Enthusiasts have strong feelings about using special mother-of-pearl spoons because metal can alter the taste.
 They also insist on pairing caviar with chilled Champagne, sparking wine or, more traditionally, top-shelf Russian vodkas.